instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 This RFC design tries to be a "silver bullet": cover all possible use-cases and combine them in single protocol.
 Such versatility increases complexity.
 Simplifications can be achieved by imposing some general constraints:
-1. Divide current protocl protocol in two separate protocols: one for SFU and one for P2P.
+1. Divide current protocol in two separate protocols: one for SFU and one for P2P.
 2. Reject future possibilities of using 1 `Peer` for all inbound/outbound tracks.
 3. Limit number of outbound streams in single `Peer` to 1.
 4. Remove publishers acknowledgement of every receiver on each track.